opencv/opencv/modules/imgproc/doc/histograms.rst

     Calculates the back projection of a histogram.

     :param arrays: Source arrays.
 They all should have the same depth,  ``CV_8U``  or  ``CV_32F`` , and the same size.
-Each of them can have an arbitrary number of channels
+Each of them can have an arbitrary number of channels.

-    :param narrays: The number of source arrays
+    :param narrays: Number of source arrays.

     :param channels: The list of channels that are used to compute the back projection.
 The number of channels must match the histogram dimensionality.
-The first array channels are numerated from 0 to  ``arrays[0].channels()-1`` , the second array channels are counted from  ``arrays[0].channels()``  to  ``arrays[0].channels() + arrays[1].channels()-1``  etc.
+The first array channels are numerated from 0 to  ``arrays[0].channels()-1`` , the second array channels are counted from  ``arrays[0].channels()``  to  ``arrays[0].channels() + arrays[1].channels()-1``  and so on.

-    :param hist: The input histogram, a dense or sparse
+    :param hist: Input histogram that can be dense or sparse.

-    :param backProject: Destination back projection aray; will be a single-channel array of the same size and the same depth as  ``arrays[0]``
+    :param backProject: Destination back projection aray that is a single-channel array of the same size and depth as  ``arrays[0]`` .

-    :param ranges: The array of arrays of the histogram bin boundaries in each dimension.
-See  :func:`calcHist`
+    :param ranges: Array of arrays of the histogram bin boundaries in each dimension.
+See  :func:`calcHist` .

-    :param scale: The optional scale factor for the output back projection
+    :param scale: Optional scale factor for the output back projection.

-    :param uniform: Indicates whether the histogram is uniform or not, see above
+    :param uniform: Flag indicating whether the histogram is uniform or not (see above).

 The functions ``calcBackProject`` calculate the back project of the histogram.
 That is, similarly to ``calcHist`` , at each location ``(x, y)`` the function collects the values from the selected channels in the input images and finds the corresponding histogram bin.
-But instead of incrementing it, the function reads the bin value, scales it by ``scale`` and stores in ``backProject(x,y)`` .
+But instead of incrementing it, the function reads the bin value, scales it by ``scale`` , and stores in ``backProject(x,y)`` .
 In terms of statistics, the function computes probability of each element value in respect with the empirical probability distribution represented by the histogram.
-Here is how, for example, you can find and track a bright-colored object in a scene:
+See how, for example, you can find and track a bright-colored object in a scene:

 #.
-    Before the tracking, show the object to the camera such that covers almost the whole frame.
+    Before tracking, show the object to the camera so that it covers almost the whole frame.
 Calculate a hue histogram.
-The histogram will likely have a strong maximums, corresponding to the dominant colors in the object.
+The histogram may have strong maximums, corresponding to the dominant colors in the object.

 #.
-    During the tracking, calculate back projection of a hue plane of each input video frame using that pre-computed histogram.
+    When tracking, calculate a back projection of a hue plane of each input video frame using that pre-computed histogram.
 Threshold the back projection to suppress weak colors.
-It may also have sense to suppress pixels with non sufficient color saturation and too dark or too bright pixels.
+It may also make sense to suppress pixels with non-sufficient color saturation and too dark or too bright pixels.

 #.
     Find connected components in the resulting picture and choose, for example, the largest component.

-That is the approximate algorithm of
-:func:`CAMShift` color object tracker.
+This is an approximate algorithm of the :func:`CAMShift` color object tracker.

-See also:
+See Also:
 :func:`calcHist`

 .. index:: compareHist